Ireland Family Bike Tour: Cycling Connemara With Kids

 For our 6-year-old, we got a tag-along bike, while our (nearly) 4-year-old got a single seat chariot.
 The tag-along was a big hit with the kids, and they ended up taking turns on it.

-Aside from the larger centers of Galway and Clifden, Connemara is populated by charming country-side villages.
+Aside from the larger centers of Galway and Clifden, Connemara is populated by charming countryside villages.
 As such, large hotels are nowhere to be found and most of the accommodations on this family cycle trip are in high-quality bed & breakfasts.
 Green Marble Tours will arrange suitable family-friendly accommodations for your family.

 The actual accommodations will vary for each family who takes this tour, so it’s not worthwhile for us to list where we stayed.
 We stayed in one hotel (with separate rooms for the adults and kids), while the rest were family-friendly B&B’s.

 Having access to healthy food is imperative when on an active trip such as this.
-Traveling with small kids who may be finnicky eaters can make this even more challenging.
+Traveling with small kids who may be picky eaters can make this even more challenging.
 With a little pre-planning you’ll be able to ensure that even the pickiest eaters will have something nourishing and enjoyable to eat at every meal.

 A free breakfast is included at each stay, making it the easiest meal of the day.
-Offerings will vary from place-to-place, but a typical offering is a choice of a full Irish breakfast or a continental breakfast.
+Offerings will vary from place to place, but a typical offering is a choice of a full Irish breakfast or a continental breakfast.

 Kids will often enjoy at least some elements of the Irish breakfast, but you’ll often find a selection of cereals, granola, yogurt and fruits.